 Welcome to the Management Library

-We are very pleased to invite you to utilize the range of services and resources offered by the Management Library team.
-Our dedicated staff are “proud to be your research partner” and offer library support for the entire Samuel Curtis Johnson Graduate School of Management and Cornell communities.
+I am pleased to invite you to use the range of services and resources offered by the Management Library.
+Our dedicated team is “proud to be your research partner”, and support Johnson, Cornell Tech, the newly announced College of Business, and the larger business research community at Cornell.

-Whether you need help with a course assignment, are preparing for an interview, or doing research for your business plan, our award-winning staff have the expertise to help.
-Our extensive support portfolio is a key component of the MBA career success matrix.
-Contact us to learn how to use our top industry and corporate tools such as Bloomberg and Capital IQ, as well as develop research strategies for market, industry, and financial research.
+Whether you're looking for information for a course assignment, preparing for an interview, or creating a pitch for a new venture, our award-winning staff have the expertise to connect you with the best data and analysis.
+Contact us to learn how to use our top industry and corporate tools (such as Bloomberg and Capital IQ) and develop research strategies for market, industry, and financial research.

-In addition to our research consultation services, we lead workshops throughout the year on business topics our students need to know to excel in their classes and job searches.
-Members of the Cornell community, including alumni, are warmly invited to attend any of our open classes.
+In addition to our research consultation services, we lead training workshops throughout the year on essential business topics that are key to success in the classroom and for the job hunt.
+Members of the Cornell community, including alumni, are warmly invited to attend any of our open workshops.